Frequently Asked Questions

 The Durham Technical Community College identification card serves as the patron’s library card.
 Library staff will barcode the ID card and put the patron’s name, ID number, address, email, and phone number into the Library patron database.
 ID cards are issued at the Campus Police and Public Safety office.
 The Durham Tech library card must be shown when checking out and/or reserving materials.
 The Library does not accept a driver’s license or other ID cards in lieu of a Durham Tech ID.

-How do I access reserve material?
+How do I use course reserve textbooks?

 The patron will need to come to the Circulation Desk with his or her Durham Tech library card to reserve materials.
 Most reserves have a loan period of two hours and are restricted to library use only.
 Some reserve items, such as nursing DVDs, may be checked out of the Library if stipulated by faculty members.
 An overdue reserve item accrues fines of $1 per day.